fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 - Add `/launch-day` to the end of your URL to get to a dashboard where you can monitor your entire launch from, respond to questions and comments about your product throughout the day.
 - Share a link to your launch on social, email, and beyond.
 Don't explicitly ask for upvotes or spam with cold DMs and emails.
 Keep it genuine.
-- Utilizing upvote services will result in your removal from the homepage.
-Sharing in promotion/upvote groups often results in low quality or spam activity that will negatively impact your launch performance.
+- `!important` **Utilizing upvote services will result in your removal from the homepage.** Sharing in promotion/upvote groups often results in low quality or spam activity that will negatively impact your launch performance.
 If your "growth consultant" is using prohibited tactics you will be held responsible.

 **Looking for inspiration?
 [See examples here](https://github.com/fmerian/awesome-product-hunt?tab=readme-ov-file#examples).**